Change file ownership

 When desired and permitted by the computer filesystem, it’s possible to change file ownership.
 This may be necessary when a file was inadvertently created with root / admin ownership by mistake, and it’s necessary for a general user to edit or access the file.
 Changing file ownership can have unexpected consequences, like removing the ability of others to access the file or run a program depending on the file.
 Therefore, file ownership changes should be done only when necessary and with consideration for others who may depend on the file.

-These examples assume the file “my.txt” is in the current directory and the user logged in should own the file.
+These examples assume the file “example.txt” is in the current directory and the user logged in should own the file.
 These tasks are similarly done in other languages such as Go or Julia.

 As long as the user has filesystem permission, Python can easily change file ownership across operating systems.